HalfasleepDev/DriveCore/D-14/README.md

 ## Features:
 ### Host:
-- Can move forward, backwards, and any combonation with left or right
+- Can move forward, backward, and any combination with left or right
 - Connection timeout safety stop
 - Command queue for reducing input lag
 - Ease of acceleration for servo and esc